Nebraska Cattlemen Select Priority Bills for the 2022 Legislative Session

-LINCOLN, Neb.
-(January 25, 2019) – Nebraska Cattlemen (NC) Board of Directors met this week in Lincoln for their annual legislative meeting.
-NC’s six policy committees brought attention to bills and resolutions recently introduced in the Nebraska Legislature that are of interest to Nebraska beef producers.
+LINCOLN, NE (January 28, 2022) -The Nebraska Cattlemen Board of Directors met this week in Lincoln for their annual legislative committee meeting.
+Nebraska Cattlemen’s six policy committees researched, discussed, and prioritized bills, resolutions, and constitutional amendments introduced by the Nebraska Legislature.

-Under close review and in accordance with NC Policy, the Board of Directors considered and took positions on nearly 90 pieces of legislation and choose three bills as priorities for this legislative session.
+In accordance with Nebraska Cattlemen Policy, the Board of Directors considered and took positions on 105 measures and identified four bills as priorities for the second half of the 107th Nebraska legislative session.

 For more information about a specific priority for Nebraska Cattlemen, please call the Nebraska Cattlemen office at 402.475.2333.